hiker/PSyclone/doc/built_ins.rst

 the PSy layer is free to implement these operations in whatever way it chooses.

 .. note:: In general, PSyclone will need to know the types of the arguments being passed to any built-ins.
-The parser obtains this information from an API-specifc file that contains the meta-data for all built-in operations supported for that API.
+The parser obtains this information from an API-specific file that contains the meta-data for all built-in operations supported for that API.

 Example
 -------